ma-riviere/argent/README.md

     "Tell me more about its statistical modeling capabilities.", model = "gemini-2.5-flash"
 )
-#> [1] "R excels in statistical modeling, offering extensive capabilities for linear and nonlinear modeling, including generalized linear models (GLMs), mixed-effects models, and robust regression.
-It also supports classical statistical tests, time-series analysis, machine learning algorithms like classification and clustering, and survival analysis, making it a powerful tool for a diverse range of data analysis tasks."
+#> [1] "R offers extensive statistical modeling capabilities, encompassing a broad range of techniques from fundamental to advanced.
+Users can perform linear and generalized linear models, non-linear regression, mixed-effects models, time-series analysis (ARIMA, GARCH), survival analysis, and various multivariate statistical methods such as principal component analysis (PCA), factor analysis, and cluster analysis.
+Its rich ecosystem of packages further expands these capabilities, allowing for specialized modeling like Bayesian statistics, machine learning algorithms, and structural equation modeling."
 ```

 The chat history can be visualized by printing the provider object: